lightdock/lightdock/docs/README.md

 - `init`: A directory containing initialization data, see below:
     - `cluster_centers.pdb`: A file in PDB format containing dummy atoms which coordinates correspond to a swarm center.
-    - `initial_positions_X.dat`: One file like this for each swarm (where X indicates the id of the swarm), containing the translation, quaternion and normal modes extents (if ANM is activated) for each of the glowworms in this swarm.
+    - `initial_positions_X.dat`: One file like this for each swarm (where `X` indicates the id of the swarm), containing the translation, quaternion and normal modes extents (if ANM is activated) for each of the glowworms in this swarm.
     - `starting_positions_X.pdb`: Same as before, but a PDB file with the glowworm translation vector expressed as a dummy atom.
     - `starting_poses_X.bild`: Same as before, but this time every glowworm pose in rotational space is expressed as a BILD 3D object which can be readed by UCSF Chimera.
 More information about the format can be found [here](https://www.cgl.ucsf.edu/chimera/docs/UsersGuide/bild.html).
-- `swarm_0, ..., swarm_(N-1)`: For each of the N swarms specified by the `swarms` argument, a directory is created.
+- `swarm_0, ..., swarm_(N-1)`: For each of the `N` swarms specified by the `swarms` argument, a directory is created.
 Note that the first directory is called `swarm_0` and not `swarm_1`.
 - `setup.json`: A file with a summary of the setup step in JSON format.
 This file will be necessary for running the simulation in the next step.
-- `lightdock_*.pdb`: LightDock parses the input PDB structures and creates two new PDB files, one for the receptor and one for the ligand.
+- `lightdock_*.pdb`: LightDock parses the input PDB structures and creates two new PDB files, one for the receptor and one for the ligand where the molecules have been centered to the origin of coordinates.
 - `*.xyz.npy`: Two files with this extension, one for the receptor and one for the ligand, which contains information about the minimum ellipsoid containing each of the structures in NumPy format.
 - `lightdock_rec.nm.npy`and `lightdock_lig.nm.npy`: If ANM is enabled, two files are created containing the normal modes information calculated by the ProDy library.

 ### 2.2.
-Distance restraints (Experimental)
+Residue Restraints (Experimental)

-In version `0.5.2`, distance restraints on both receptor and ligand have been implemented.
+From version `0.5.5`, distance restraints on both receptor and ligand have been implemented.
 This new feature works in the following way:

 From a `restraints_file` file containing the following information:

 ```
 R A.SER.150
-R A.TYR.151
+R A.TYR.151 P
 L B.LYS.2
-L B.ARG.3
+L B.ARG.3 P
 ```

 Where `R` means for `Receptor` and `L` means for `Ligand`, and then the rest of the line is a residue identifier in the format `Chain.Residue_Name.Residue_Number` in the original PDB file numeration.
+A `P` label in the end indicates this restraint is **passive** in contrast to **active**.

-For each of residue restraints specified for the receptor, only the closest swarms are considered during `lightdock_setup`.
+For each residue restraint specified for the receptor, only the closest swarms are considered during `lightdock_setup`.
 At the moment, only the **10 closest swarms** for each residue are considered.
 If some of the swarms overlap, then only one copy of that swarm is used.
+If no residue restraints at ligand level are specified, random orientations for the ligand molecule will be generated.
+On the other hand, if residue restraints on the ligand level have been defined, `lightdock_setup` will find random `{receptor residue restraint, ligand residue restraint}` pairs (only considering the closest receptor residue restraints to the given swarm) and it will orient the given `ligand residue restraint` towards `receptor residue restraint`.
+With this mechanism, the algorithm is biased towards correct orientations of the ligand molecule.

-Then, the simulation will try to optimize both energy and restraints satisfied.
+Then, the simulation will try to optimize both energy and restraints satisfied taking into account only **active** residues.

-The following scoring functions are prepared to be used with restraints:
+The following scoring functions are prepared to be used with residue restraints:

 * [DFIRE](../lightdock/scoring/dfire)
 * [FastDFIRE](../lightdock/scoring/fastdfire)
 * [CPyDock](../lightdock/scoring/cpydock)

-Once the simulation has ended, the script `lgd_filter_restraints.py` should be used in order to remove predictions which don't satisfy the given restraints.
+Once the simulation has ended, the script `lgd_filter_restraints.py` should be used in order to remove predictions which do not satisfy the provided restraints.

+**See a complete example of the LightDock protocol (setup with restraints, simulation, clustering and filtering) [here](4G6M.md).**

 ### 2.3.
 Tips and tricks